Caso-source/caso-source.github.io/TryHackMe/skynet.md

 - --checkpoint-action=exec=sh shell.sh
 - shell.sh

-In combination these folders allow arbitrary code exectution(our shell file) whenever the file is tar is used in the cronjob
+In combination these folders allow arbitrary code exectution(our shell file) whenever the file is zipped with tar during the cronjob

 ![](pictures/root-skynet.png)